A QUESTION OF AGENCY

 A. Without a doubt.
-And the greatest lesson I believe is this: you don't need political and material freedom to be truly "free".
+And the greatest lesson I believe is this: you don't need political and material freedom to be truly 'free'.
 It is the great illusion that has almost become an article of faith of western democracy, but it's a false one.
-True freedom is inside the soul and is not dependent on external circumstances.
+True freedom is inside the soul and is not dependant on external circumstances.
 You don't need political freedom and material wealth in order to be at peace and to find fulfilment in life.
 Indeed, I would say that material wealth is a terrible curse sometimes.

 Q. Has the West nothing to teach the East?

 A. No. The West has much to teach the East.
 The more enlightened capitalists will teach that with freedom and wealth comes responsibility.
 Capitalism has had -- and does have -- an enlightened side to it.
 In a command economy, such as in the former Soviet Union, there is little initiative.
-People are so used to taking orders that they have lost a different kind of freedom -- the freedom to exercise the gifts of creativity and initiative that God has given them.
+People are so used to taking orders that they have lost a different kind of freedom -- the freedom to exercise the gifts of creativity and initiative that Elohim (God) has given them.

 Q. Would you say that the ideal political conditions for Christianity to thrive in would be a kind of social democracy?

 A. There are no ideal conditions so long as unredeemed men and women are in control of governments and the administration of nations.
-Once you have enlightened leaders, those who believe and live Christian ethics and can influence their countries as a whole, it doesn't matter whether you have a dictatorship or a democracy.
+Once you have enlightened leaders, those who believe and live Christian/Messianic ethics and can influence their countries as a whole, it doesn't matter whether you have a dictatorship or a democracy.
 Again, this will also depend on the moral state of society as a whole.